tmaldet/PyNix/README.md

 ## THIS PROJECT HAS NOT BEEN TESTED IN YEARS
-This was a project I made in 7th grade, I made some basic changes to make the code easier to follow and understand, again this has not been tested so the cod emay not work as intended.
+This was a project I made in 7th grade, I made some basic changes to make the code easier to follow and understand, again this has not been tested so the code may not work as intended.